conversejs/converse.js/docs/source/configuration.rst

 ``custom`` category where you can put your own custom emojis (also known as "stickers").

-To add custom emojis, you need to edit ``src/headless/emojis.json`` to add new entries to the map under the  ``custom`` key.
+Please note that the ``custom`` category is disabled by default, as it does not rely on a standard for now, and will only work for users that are using versions of Converse that support it.

+To enable the ``custom`` category, set it to one of the keys under the ``custom`` section in ``src/headless/plugins/emoji/emojis.json`` (for example ``:converse:``).
+You can also add new entries there, to create more custom emojis.

-You can also listen for the ``loadEmojis`` hook, that allows you to modify emojis.json at runtime.
+You can also listen for the ``loadEmojis`` hook, that allows you to modify ``emojis.json`` at runtime.

 emoji_categories_label
 ----------------------